mate-android-testing/mate-server/README.md

 You will need to log out and log back in again in order for the changes to take place.

+### Scripts and Jacoco
+Currently MATE-Server some functionality (mostly coverage related) depends on the python scripts that are located in the `scripts` subdirectory.
+Therefore a working Python 3 installation is needed.
+Furthermore the python scripts need to be placed in the working of MATE-Server.
+For the coverage calculation the jacococli is also needed in the working directory of MATE-Server with the following path: `bin/jacococli.jar`.

 ### Installing and running MATE

 #### a) IntelliJ IDEA (for Developers)

 Open IntelliJ.
-Select "Check out project from Version Control" and click through the wizard (use git with url https://gitlab.infosun.fim.uni-passau.de/fraser/mate-server.git).
+Select "Check out project from Version Control" and click through the wizard (use git with url https://github.com/mate-android-testing/mate-server.git).
 When asked if you would like to open settings.gradle say yes.
 Traverse the project directory to `src->main->java->org.mate` right click Server2 and click on `Run 'Server2.main()'`.